simonsobs/ocs/docs/user/centralized_management.rst

-Considering the Example Config from :ref:`ocs_site_config_file`, the host ``host-1-docker`` describes agents that are launched in containers using ``docker-compose``.
+Considering the Example Config from :ref:`ocs_site_config_file`, the host ``host-1-docker`` describes agents that are launched in containers using ``docker compose``.
 For HostManager to best manage these agents, a HostManager should be described in this same host config block.
 The HostManager won't run in a docker container -- it will run on the host system.
 In this case the HostManager should have